ElAbdelali/HowToProgramEarlyObjects/README.md

 6.28 (Sports Recommender)
 	Write a method sportsRecommender that inputs a Celsius temperature and returns “It’s lovely weather for sports today!” if it’s 20–30 °C, “It’s reasonable weather for sports today.” if it’s 10–40 °C, and “Please exercise with care today, watch out for the weather!” otherwise.
 Create an application to test the method.

+6.30 (Guess the Number)
+	Write an application that plays “guess the number” as follows: Your program chooses the number to be guessed by selecting a random integer in the range 1 to 1000.
+The application displays the prompt Guess a number between 1 and 1000.
+The player inputs a first guess.
+If the player's guess is incorrect, your program should display Too high.
+Try again. or Too low.
+Try again. to help the player “zero in” on the correct answer.
+The program should prompt the user for the next guess.
+When the user enters the correct answer, display Congratulations.
+You guessed the number!, and allow the user to choose whether to play again.
+[Note: The guessing tech- nique employed in this problem is similar to a binary search, which is discussed in Chapter 19, Searching, Sorting and Big O.]

 Chapter 07: